NEW: "Iran's current position falls far short of what is needed," says British official

 Iran argues that as a signatory to the Nuclear Non-Proliferation Treaty, development of nuclear technology is an inalienable right.

-On the eve of the two-day talks in Kazakhstan, Jalili repeated this position in a speech given at a university in Almaty.
+On the eve of the talks in Kazakhstan, Iran’s top nuclear negotiator, Saeed Jalili, repeated this position in a speech given at a university in Almaty.

 “It is the right of the Iranian people to peaceful nuclear energy and most importantly to enrichment,” Jalili said.